How much do complete (full) dentures cost? -

 The use of these terms simply means that the appliance replaces all of the patient's teeth on the arch on which they fit (upper or lower jaw).

-In all cases, the price range given is for a single "unit," meaning an upper or lower denture.
-The cost for a set of dentures would be in the neighborhood of twice the estimate we show.
+In all cases, the price range shown is for a single "unit," meaning an upper or lower denture.
+The cost for a set of dentures would typically be twice the estimate we show.

-The fee that a dentist charges will depend on which technique is used when the appliance is fabricated, conventional or immediate.
+The fee that a dentist charges for false teeth will depend on what type of technique is used when the appliance is constructed, conventional or immediate.

-Range: < Small rural city or town. - Largest metropolitan areas. >
+Low fee = Small rural city or town.

 What does the term "conventional" mean?